molleraj/CARDlongread-bioinformatics-tutorial/README.md

 ## Basecalling
 We basecall raw ONT data in POD5 format to unmapped BAMs using the ONT basecaller dorado.
 We currently use version 0.9.0 with the R10.4.1 E8.2 400bps super-accurate basecalling model.
 We also call 5mC/5hmC modification in the process.

 To ensure basecalling completes correctly, we compare the sizes of POD5s to corresponding unmapped BAMs to ensure they all fall along a line.
 We have previously done this by making a list of POD5 input and UBAM output sizes in kilobytes and plotting the input against the output sizes in Excel.
 More recently we developed a Python script to both prepare input and output size lists and then to find outliers relative to the regression line.
 This script is included in the repository (```CARDlongread_basecall_check.py```).
-It outputs a scatterplot of POD5 and UBAM sizes with a regression line, a residuals scatterplot, a standardized residuals scatterplot, and a table of outliers (|z-score| > 2) including POD5/UBAM ratio and standardized residual (z-score).
+It outputs a scatterplot of POD5 and UBAM sizes with a regression line, a residuals scatterplot, a standardized residuals scatterplot, and a table of outliers (|z-score| > 2 or user set cutoff) including POD5/UBAM ratio and standardized residual (z-score).

 The Python script for checking basecalling completion through linear regression can be used like so:
 ```
-usage: CARDlongread_basecall_check.py [-h] [--pod5_path POD5_PATH] [--ubam_path UBAM_PATH] [--input_table INPUT_TABLE] [--output OUTPUT] [--plot_title PLOT_TITLE]
+usage: CARDlongread_basecall_check.py [-h] [--pod5_path POD5_PATH] [--ubam_path UBAM_PATH] [--input_table INPUT_TABLE] [--output OUTPUT] [--plot_title PLOT_TITLE] [--z_score_cutoff Z_SCORE_CUTOFF]

 This program checks for basecalling completeness by comparing the sizes of input POD5 to output UBAM files.
 It outputs a scatterplot of POD5 and UBAM sizes and a table of outlier runs based on linear regression
 residuals.